Never2Far/card-keeper/README.md

 ```
 to install required gems/dependencies.

-*To seed the databse with fake test data, copy the contents of "db/test_data.rb", and paste it at the end of the seeds file (db/seeds.rb).
+*To seed the databse with fake test data, and a test user account (username: test, password: test) copy the contents of "db/test_data.rb", and paste it at the end of the seeds file (db/seeds.rb).
 Then proceed with the remaining steps:*

 Next run
 ```bash